 - Add each element into a composition on their own separate layers.

 - Adjust Blend Modes for the layers where necessary (ex.
 Screen, Lighten, etc.).

 - Hide render-intensive layers to improve performance.
 Don't worry, Supercomp will bring it back.

 - Apply Supercomp to any layer, this will then create a solid with Supercomp applied and launches the Supercomp Panel.

-- Supercomp’s panel can be repositioned anywhere on screen so that you can continue seeing the final output in After Effects.
+- Supercomp’s panel can be re-positioned anywhere on screen, which allows you to see the final output in After Effects.

 Once the interface is launched, working with Supercomp is a three part process.
 Click the steps below to learn more about each step: